weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 }
 ```

-## Collection creation
+## Create a collection

 ### Mutability

-Please note that only some of the parameters are mutable after creation.
-Other parameters cannot be changed after collection creation.
-If you wish to change these parameters, you must delete the collection and create it again.
+Some parameters are mutable after creation, other parameters cannot be changed after collection creation.
+To change immutable parameters, delete the collection and recreate it.

 <details>
-  <summary>List of the mutable parameters</summary>
+  <summary>Mutable parameters</summary>

 - `description`
 - `invertedIndexConfig`